 A company registered with the CVM may trade its securities either on the Brazilian exchange markets, including the Bovespa, or in the Brazilian over-the-counter market.
 To be listed on the Bovespa, a company must apply for registration with the Bovespa and the CVM.
 Shares of companies listed on the Bovespa may not simultaneously be traded at the Brazilian over-the-counter market.
 The shares of a listed company may also be traded privately, subject to several restrictions.

 The Brazilian over-the-counter market, whether or not organized, consists of trades between investors through a financial institution registered with the CVM, and authorized to trade in the Brazilian capital market.
 No special application, other than registration with the CVM, is necessary for securities of a public company to be traded in the non-organized over-the-counter market.
 The CVM must be informed by the respective intermediaries of all the trades carried out in the Brazilian over-the-counter market.

 Trading of securities on the Bovespa may be suspended at the request of a company before publishing a material fact.
 Trading may also be suspended on the initiative of the Bovespa or the CVM, among other reasons, based on or due to a belief that a company has provided inadequate information regarding a significant event or has provided inadequate responses to inquiries by the CVM or the Bovespa.

-- restrict the use of insider information.
+- restricts the use of privileged information.

-Last update: March 30, 2022
+Last update: June 21, 2022